 Carter Cellars Winemaking

 Carter Cellars’ winemaking begins with the simple idea of matching the best grapes from world-renowned vineyard sources with the unmistakable "purist" talents of our winemaker, Mike Smith.
 Mike started his winemaking journey under the tutelage of Thomas Brown at Schrader Cellars in 2001.
 Traveling from Portland Oregon, Mike worked each crush "free of charge" to learn the craft.
 Following his third harvest, Mike accepted a full-time assistant position from Thomas and moved his family to St. Helena.
-During this tenure, Mike was able to work with a vast array of wine labels including Schrader, Maybach Family, Tamber Bey and Rivers Marie.
-It was during this period that Mike was able to articulate his own philosophies on wine making based on the strong foundation he received while working on these established labels and his own labels, Myriad Cellars and Quivet.
+During this tenure, Mike was able to work with a vast array of wine labels including Schrader, Maybach Family, and Rivers Marie.
+It was during this period that Mike was able to articulate his own philosophies on wine making based on the strong foundation he received while working on these established labels and his own labels, Myriad Cellars, Quivet and ancillary cellars.
 To quote Mike, "My philosophy is simple: I like to create the most natural and expressive wines California can offer.
 I believe in allowing the fruit to fully reveal itself in the wines, encouraging the personality and terroir of the vineyards, while showcasing itself to the fullest extent.
 This allows the wines to be true to their nature and brings harmony in the bottle."

 Under Mike's watchful eye and in collaboration with our various vineyard sources, the cultivation of our grapes is an arduous dance which includes limiting vine yields, beneficial trellising techniques, integrating pest management in the vineyard and harvesting completely by hand at the peak moment of ripeness.
 All of this ensures that the grapes we use are optimal for creating our limited production, high quality wines.